brotatotes/bht-automation/bht gen 3/1 Corinthians/Chapter 14/1 Corinthians 14 38 bht.md

 # 1 Corinthians 14:38 Commentary Help Text

 ## BHT:
-If anyone willingly chooses to be ignorant of my apostolic authority and the ordinances I have decreed, let them remain in their ignorance; it is their own peril.
-I have provided sufficient evidence of my commission, and there is no need to argue further with them.
-Skeptics and contentious individuals cannot undermine the authority of sound doctrine.
-When we are confident that it is God who is speaking, we should boldly disregard any human obstacles.
-Let us not be swayed by those who profess spiritual insight but lack the true wisdom and Spirit of God.
+If anyone chooses to remain ignorant of the authority and ordinances given by the Apostle, let them do so at their own peril.
+The Apostle does not waste words trying to convince such individuals, knowing that their opposition is of little concern and that their ignorance will only bring about their own downfall.
+Let those who persist in their ignorance be treated with disdain, for their obstinacy should not hinder others from receiving the commandments of Christ.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "Let him be ignorant, implying both the hopelessness of reclaiming such an one, and the little concern which his opposition gave the Apostle."
+1. "let him be ignorant] implying both the hopelessness of reclaiming such an one, and the little concern which his opposition gave the Apostle."
-2. "He is unknown, i.e. as we now say, he is ignored, seil. by God."
+2. "he is unknown, i.e. as we now say, he is ignored, seil. by God"
-3. "Comparing with ch. viii.
+3. "compare ch. viii.
 2, 35 xiii.
 12; Gal. iv.
 9."

 ### Jamieson-Fausset-Brown:
-1. "If any man be ignorant—wilfully; not wishing to recognize these ordinances and my apostolic authority in enjoining them.
-Let him be ignorant—I leave him to his ignorance: it will be at his own peril."
+1. "If any man be ignorant—wilfully; not wishing to recognize these ordinances and my apostolic authority in enjoining them. let him be ignorant—I leave him to his ignorance: it will be at his own peril."
 2. "I feel it a waste of words to speak anything further to convince him."
 3. "An argument likely to have weight with the Corinthians, who admired 'knowledge' so much."

 ### Albert Barnes:
 1. "If anyone affects to be ignorant of my authority, or whether I have a right to command.
-If he affects to doubt whether I am inspired, and whether what I utter is in accordance with the will of God."
+If he affects to doubt whether I am inspired, and whether what I utter is in accordance with the will of God...
+Let him be ignorant - At his own peril, let him remain so, and abide the consequences."
-2. "Let him be ignorant - At his own peril, let him remain so, and abide the consequences."
+2. "I shall not take any further trouble to debate with him.
+I have stated my authority.
+I have delivered the commands of God."
-3. "I have given full proof of my divine commission.
-I have nothing more to say on that head.
-And now, if he chooses to remain in ignorance or incredulity, the fault is his own, and he must answer for it to God."
+3. "And now, if he disregards them, and still doubts whether all this is said by divine authority, let him abide the consequences of rejecting the law of God."

 ### Marvin Vincent:
 1. Let him be ignorant [αγνοειτω] .
 Let him remain ignorant.
 The text is doubtful.
 Some read ajgnoeitai he is not known; i e., he is one whom God knows not.

 ### John Calvin:
-1. "In fine, he intimates, that sceptics, contentious persons, and subtle disputants; do not by the questions they raise diminish, in any degree, the authority of sound doctrine."
+1. "If any one is ignorant, I do not stop to take notice of his doubts, for the certainty of my doctrine is not at all impaired thereby."
 2. "That elevation of mind, however, which despises all human judgments, ought to be founded on ascertained truth."
 3. "When we have felt assured that it is God that speaks, let us fearlessly break through all human impediments and all difficulties."